+The modern Gin and Tonic is a far cry from the potion our English ancestors drank a few hundred years ago.
+As the story goes, malaria-stricken British colonials in India found it necessary to flavor the quinine they were forced to ingest.
+The preferred method was to add gin and lime.
+As awful as that rough concoction must have been, they soon developed a taste for it, and the drink became a national standard.
+Eventually, the medicinal quinine was tempered by soda water and sugar and patented in England in the 1850s as “tonic water.”
+It was developed for the American market in 1953 by the Schweppes Beverage Co.
+Originally, quinine was produced by soaking the bark of the South American cinchona tree and drunk as a tea.
+But the quinine alkaloid present in modern tonic water is the result of chemical extraction.
+It’s true that this alkaloid glows in the dark.
 Many contemporary tonic waters also include a host of preservatives and the oft-maligned high-fructose corn syrup.
 It was these additions that led me to experiment with developing my own tonic, using only natural ingredients and unprocessed sweetener.
 For ease, I created a flavored syrup that can be added to soda water and gin as needed, controlling the sweet-bitter balance of each drink.
 A good source for cinchona bark is herbspro.com.
-This tonic has a more pronounced flavor than any store-bought tonic, so try pairing it with a gin that has some weight, like Aviation from House Spirits, or Gin 209 from Distillery 209. —Kevin Ludwig, Beaker & Flask, Portland, Oregon
+This tonic has a more pronounced flavor than many store-bought tonics, so try pairing it with a gin that has some weight. —Kevin Ludwig, Portland, Oregon

 3 cups pure cane sugar

 6 Tbsp. powdered citric acid